deepbsd/darchi/README.md

 hostname, your video driver, timezone, and then edit the BASIC\_X and EXTRA\_X arrays in bash to include your desktop selections and preferences.
 Also, if you need wifi drivers, you'll need to edit that variable.

+## Next Steps

+I spent the last few days learning AWK.
+With that tool, I can calculate disk and memory sizes from a running linux system.
+With that data, I can programmatically create partitions based on whether someone wants the ability to hibernate a system (which I tend to like) by create a swap partition that is 2.5 times the size of the available RAM.
+Also, I tend to like a larger root partition so I don't have to keep cleaning out the package cache.
+Or if I accumulate a few extra kernels in /boot, I don't have to worry about overflowing the root partition.
+For that reason, I tend to like root partitions of around 100GBs, and home partitions that contain the rest of the system.
+You can easily install a linux system on a 10GB root partition, and most distros create around a 20-50GB root partition by default.
+If you're using LVM you can easily resize the LVs inside the PV (Physical Volume), but these days, your disk will probably be at least a half terabyte.
+My music and video libraries do not take up more than 400GB, so why not give the root partition all of 100GB?
+400GB for my home partition is plenty.
+And if I need more, I can add other physical volumes to the Volume Group and mount them as required.

+Anyway, I want to implement auto partitioning according to four schemes:

+1) Partition with LVM and with hibernate
+2) Partition without LVM and with hibernate
+3) Partition with LVM and without hibernate
+4) Partition without LVM and without hibernate